A multiparameter integral inequality for the dyadic maximal operator and applications: Introduction

-\begin{theorem} There exists a function $g=g_k:(0,1]\longrightarrow \mathbb{R}^{+}$ non-increasing and continuous, satisfying $\int_0^1 g=f$ and $\int_0^1 g^p =F$, for which the supremum in \eqref{eq:1p9} is attained. \end{theorem} In fact by using the methods that appear in \cite{17}, one can see that the function $g_k$ that satisfies the statement of the above theorem should be unique.
-Moreover we explicitly construct the function $g_k$, mentioned above.

-In Section \ref{sec:5} we provide a $3$-parameter inequality for the operator that we study, which is connected with the above two theorems.
-In fact in \cite{10} is proved a $1-$parameter inequality which states that, for every $\phi \in L^p(X,\mu)$ satisfying $\int_X \phi \; d\mu = f$ and $\int_X \phi^p \; d\mu = F$, the inequality
+In this paper, our intention is to prove a three-parameter inequality (two of the parameters are nonnegative real numbers ordered in a specific way and the third parameter varies as an arbitrary measurable subset of the non-atomic probability space $(X,\mu)$) which generalizes and strengthens (\ref{eq:1p7}).
+Our aim is to use this inequality in order to study the following Bellman function problem (of three integral variables)

-is true for every value of the parameter $\beta$ and sharp for one that depends on $f$ and $F$.
-This gives as a consequence the evaluation of $B_p^{\mc T}(f,F,f,1)$.
-In this paper we prove an inequality that connects in a sharp way the $L^p-$integral of $\phi$ on $X$ and $K$, and also the $L^p-$integral of $M_{\mathcal{T}}\phi$, on $X$ and $K$, where $K$ is an arbitrary measurable subset of $X$.
-More precisely we prove the following
+where $1<q<p$, and the variables $f,A,F$ lie in the domain of definition of the above problem.
+More precisely we prove an inequality that connects the $L^p-$integral of $\phi$ on $X$ and $K$, and also the $L^p-$integral of $M_{\mathcal{T}}\phi$, on $X$ and $K$, where $K$ is an arbitrary measurable subset of $X$.
+That is we prove the following

 \begin{theorem} Let $\beta\geq\gamma\geq 0$, and $K$ an arbitrary measurable subset of $X$, with measure $k\in (0,1]$.
 Then for every $\phi\in L^p(X,\mu)$ such that $\int_X \phi \; d\mu = f$ and $\int_X \phi^p \; d\mu = F$ the following inequality is true